agilecrm/rest-api/README.md

 ###Response:
 - Status 200: Contact updated successfully.
 Returns the updated contact object in the response.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

 ##1.5 Delete single contact